Covariant Lyapunov vectors as global solutions of a partial differential equation on the phase space: Preliminaries

 \section{Preliminaries}

-In this section, we summarize the fundamental knowledge on the topic, starting with the definition of Lyapunov exponents (LEs)~\cite{pikovsky}.
+In this section, we summarize the fundamental knowledge on the topic available in the literature, starting with the definition of Lyapunov exponents (LEs)~\cite{pikovsky}.
 Given a vector field $\vect{F}(\vect{x})$ on an $n$-dimensional Riemannian manifold $X$, let us consider a trajectory $\vect{x}(t)$, satisfying the differential equation

 for $\mu=1,\dots, n$.
 Then for a slightly displaced trajectory $\vect{x}(t)+\vect{\delta x}(t)$ we get at first order in $\vect{\delta x}(t)$ the equation

 where $\partial_j$ is the partial derivative with respect to the $j$-th coordinate and the terms are summed over the repeated Greek indices (Einstein notation).